xmtp/xmtp-dot-org/docs/dev-concepts/architectural-overview.md

 With XMTP network interactions handled by the message API client, developers can focus on the user-related aspects of building client apps, such as:

 * User acquisition

 * User interface

 * User identity metadata

 * Inbox filtering
-To learn about one developer's approach, see [Truths Not Spoofs](https://blog.xmtp.com/truths-not-spoofs/).
+To learn more, see [Filter conversations](/docs/client-sdk/javascript/tutorials/filter-conversations) and [Truths Not Spoofs](/blog/truths-not-spoofs), a post about one developer's approach to determining which messages display in an inbox based on blockchain data, including which tokens the sender owns.

 * Custom content types
 To learn more, see [Content types](content-types).